ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

 Instead of converting the OIDC access token to our internal auth token, the Auth Adapter should now convert the content of the user session into the internal auth token.
 The internal auth token will change a bit, as outlined in a section below.

-The Auth Adapter must also be extended with a mechanism that prevents "session riding" attacks, using the "Cookie-to-header token" method.
-Thereby, the first request that creates the session responds not only with the session cookie, but also with a "CSRF cookie" which must be a unique and unpredictable string, either as a random string or derived from the session token via HMAC and an application secret.
-Contrary to the session cookie, the CSRF cookie must not set the "HttpOnly" flag, because it must be read by JavaScript running in the frontend so that it can be passed in the request header as a CSRF token for each request to the backend.
-The Auth Adapter needs to compare the CSRF token with the unique string set in the CSRF cookie.
+The Auth Adapter must also be extended with a mechanism that prevents "session riding" attacks using CSRF tokens.
+Thereby, the first request that creates the session responds also creates a CSRF token, which should be a unique and unpredictable string stored as part of the session.
+Contrary to the session cookie, the CSRF token must be made known to the frontend application, so that it can be passed in the request header as a CSRF token for each request to the backend.
+The Auth Adapter needs to compare the CSRF token with the unique string stored in the backend session.

 The following endpoints will be implemented in the Auth Adapter for managing sessions.
 These endpoints are not proxied by the API gateway, but respond directly back to the client.